 - Do you have a specific time frame for accomplishing your goal?

-- If you fail to meet your goal, how can you use that failure to help move your life forward towards new goals?
+- If you fail to meet your goal, how can you use that failure to help move your life forward toward new goals?

 - How to Prepare for College Writing Prompts for High Schoolers